Tactician Corporation: 2004–2021: Tactician Online

+In 2004 Tactician Corporation and Giken Shoji International released their internet based geo-marketing solutions, resulting from the collaboration of the joint Sydney Development Center.

 In 2004, MapScape.com was rebranded as Tactician Online, now accessible at Tactician.com.
 In May 2004, Tactician announced that they had partnered with Keyhole to overlay their maps on the 3D earth-based application, Keyhole PRO, and after Keyhole was acquired the next year by Google, this product would become Google Earth.
 Later in the year, in September 2004, Rand McNally launched its first online commercial atlas powered by the Tactician Online engine.

 In 2005, Longitudes Group started reselling Tactician products and services as a golf and outdoor sporting solution provider.
 Additionally, the National Golf Foundation (NGF) partnered with Tactician that same year to create a Golf Demand Model which incorporated NGF datasets to assist with retail selection, market potential, and territory analysis.

 Also in 2005, Tactician partnered with MapData Sciences (later renamed to MapData Services) to create an Australia and a New Zealand online portal using the Tactician Online mapping interface for users and companies interested in the AU or NZ markets.

 In 2006, Indicia Geomarketing partnered with Tactician Corporation to become the exclusive reseller of all Tactician technology in Canada.

 In 2008, Tactician and Valassis jointly created the IMO (Integrated Media Optimization) product using the Tactician Online mapping engine that allowed them to select geographies for media planning, and they also offer that product as a service.
 Also that year, Tactician formed a partnership with Kitelab Argentina for them to be the reseller of the TacticianOne and Tactician Online software.